Global State of Tobacco Harm Reduction logo

 in Qatar

-Qatar has updated its regulatory stance on Snus, changing it from no specific regulations to banned.
-So, the sale and use of Snus are now prohibited by law under current regulations.
-However, online sources do not state whether the importation of Snus for personal use is permitted.
+Qatar has updated its regulatory stance on snus, changing it from no specific regulations to banned.
+Thus, the sale and use of snus are now prohibited by law under current regulations.
+However, available sources do not state whether the importation of snus for personal use is permitted.
 If you have any relevant information, please share it with the GSTHR team.
 Snus is not allowed in Qatar.

 Pouches